openssl/openssl/doc/designs/event-queue.md

 -   *[mandatory]* An event type, which is a simple numeric identity, the meaning of which is not known by the event functionality itself.
 -   *[mandatory]* A reference to an event context
--   *[optional]* A time value, to indicate when the event is to be fired off (i.e. when it's going to be passed to subscribers)
 -   *[optional]* A reference to auxilliary identifying information.
 -   *[optional]* A reference to a payload, which is data passed with the event (for example, a read event would carry along a buffer with data)